The BIST way

 Teachers, non-teaching staff, welfare staff and other adults all are part of a team.
 This team wants to ensure pupils are happy and secure in whatever activity they are taking part in, whether social, emotional or physical.
 We have a caring commitment to guide and advise our pupils, equipping them with the skills needed to face the outside world.
 Teachers and non-teaching staff are encouraged to approach the care of our children in a positive way.

-One of the key strengths of BIST is the fantastic relationships that exist between staff and students.
+One of the key strengths of BIST is the fantastic relationships that exist between staff and pupils.
 It is important to continue to foster this central part of our school culture.

 Student life: much more than a school!